Posted on July 19, 2016

 These challenges cannot be warded off casually and put in the column with other hurdles of the race, if not taken care of they might turn out to be the red ribbon.
 The big question, at this junction is, are these markets untouchable or does their sale need to depend on the product and its destiny?

 The correct answer is neither as these areas house approximately 35% of the total population of India and to ignore them can be a deadly mistake at the part of the marketer and the brand.
-Certain brands, especially regional ones depend on small towns and rural areas for their sales, their products are made to fulfil the needs of rural people.
+Certain brands, especially regional ones depend on small towns and rural areas for their sales, their products are made to fulfill the needs of rural people.
 In this case, leaving out a large chunk from the preferred target audience may lead to heavy losses and lack of exposure.

 The road that was forgotten